jaytaph/Phpoton/README.markdown

     [X] questions should have a paginator as well
     [X] question's should be removed.
-Statistics should display stats and should be paginated [ ] create a 'close now' and 'new question now' button for admin
+Statistics should display stats and should be paginated [ ] create a 'close now' and 'new question now' button for admin [ ] fix the ranking, let people share a place when they have the same score

 TODO v2
 ------------